 To utilize the setup for parameter estimation, we add a perturbation Hamiltonian $\epsilon \hat{V}$ to Hamiltonian $\hat{H}_S$, where $\hat{V}$ is a system operator depicting the perturbation.
+In this paper, as in \cite{McDonald2020} we focus on two different kinds of $\hat{V}$.
+The first one is $\hat{V}_{\textsf{NHSE}}=e^{i\varphi}\hat{a}^\dagger _1\hat{a}_N+e^{-i\varphi}\hat{a}_1\hat{a}^\dagger_N$, which induces a small tunneling with strength $\epsilon$ between the first and last sites.
+With this perturbation, the eigenenergies and eigenstates of the non-Hermitian system are extremely sensitive to changes in boundary conditions implying the skin effect.
+The other one is $\hat{V}_N=\hat{a}_N^{\dag}\hat{a}_N$ representing a local perturbation at site $N$, and $\epsilon$ describes a small change in the resonance frequency of the last site.

 In addition, a coherent excitation signal $\beta$ is injected into the chain through an input-output waveguide coupled to the $m$-th mode of the chain (labelled in order from the leftmost).
 In Fig.~1(a), the coherent drive is injected into the first site as an illustration.
 The inflected signal is measured by a Homodyne detection.
 The effective system Hamiltonian reads

-where $\hat{H}_\kappa$ describes the damping of the site $m$ at a rate $\kappa$ owing to the coupling with the waveguide \cite{Clerk2010,Gardiner2000}, and the noise $\hat{B}^{\textsf{in}}(t)$ denotes the accompanied quantum noise of the coherent drive entering through the waveguide.
+where $\hat{H}_\kappa$ describes the damping of the site $m$ at a rate $\kappa$ owing to the coupling with the waveguide \cite{Clerk2010,Gardiner2000}, whose details can be found in Appendix A. The noise $\hat{B}^{\textsf{in}}(t)$ denotes the accompanied quantum noise of the coherent drive entering through the waveguide.
 To ensure the Markovian nature of the full dynamics, $\hat{B}^{\textsf{in}}(t)$ is assumed to be quantum Gaussian \cite{Gardiner2000} satisfying

 where $\bar{n}_{\textsf{th}}$ is the number of thermal quanta in the input field and $\langle\cdot\rangle$ represents the mean over the state of the bath degrees of freedom.
 We focus on the case where $\bar{n}_{\textsf{th}}=0$ and it can be directly generalized to classical cases where $\bar{n}_{\textsf{th}}\gg 1$.